act-rules/act-rules.github.io/_rules/aria-attr-defined-5f99a7.md

   This rule checks that each `aria-` attribute specified is defined in ARIA 1.2.
 accessibility_requirements:
   wcag20:1.3.1: # Info and Relationships (A)
     secondary: This success criterion is **less strict** than this rule.
 This is because the rule does not ignore irrelevant ARIA properties.
-This is why some of the failed examples may not satisfy this success criterion. wcag20:4.1.2: # Name, Role, Value (A)
+Some of the failed examples satisfy this success criterion. wcag20:4.1.2: # Name, Role, Value (A)
     secondary: This success criterion is **less strict** than this rule.
 This is because the rule does not ignore irrelevant ARIA properties.
-This is why some of the failed examples may not satisfy this success criterion.
+Some of the failed examples satisfy this success criterion.
 input_aspects:
   - DOM Tree
 acknowledgments: